 - Placement test results.

-SJCS students in Algebra I A will have the option of taking a placement test at the end of the year.
-If they pass the test they will receive high school credit and a “P” on their transcript for Algebra I. SJCS students in Algebra I B who pass the course will receive a grade and high school credit on their transcript for Algebra I. In either case, the grade will not be calculated into the student’s GPA.
+8th grade SJCS students in Algebra I who pass the course will receive a grade and high school credit on their transcript for Algebra I but the grade will not be calculated into the student’s GPA.

 Course Placement for High School Transfer Students

-Rising sophomores, juniors, and seniors must take placement exams in World Language and Math classes to ensure accurate placement.
+Rising sophomores, juniors, and seniors must take placement exams in World Language classes to ensure accurate placement.
 The results of the SJCS placement exam cannot be overturned.

 Courses Offered Outside St. Joseph’s

-Students who have to take an Incomplete have 2 weeks from the date report cards are issued to contact the teacher and begin working to resolve the Incomplete.
-It is the student’s responsibility to contact the teacher and to work with him/her to set up a workable 2 week schedule for the remaining assignments.
-It is in the student’s best interests to finish the Incomplete within 2 weeks, so contacting the teacher should be done at the earliest possible opportunity.
-When the Incomplete is not resolved, the student will take a 0 for the assignment.
+Students who have to take an Incomplete have two weeks from the date report cards are issued to contact the teacher and begin working to resolve the Incomplete.
+It is the student’s responsibility to contact the teacher and to work with him/her to set up a workable schedule for the remaining assignments.
+In cases where an incomlete remains unresolved, the student will receive a zero for the assignments in question.
 In the case of ongoing illness, injury, or extenuating circumstances, contact the Dean of Student Support to create a work plan for resolving Incomplete work in a timely manner.

 Summer School for Failed Courses

-Students who have received a 59 or below in an academic course may repeat this class in a pre-approved summer school program or may repeat the class at SJCS the following school year.
+Students who have received a 59 or below in an academic course will be required to repeat the class at SJCS the following school year.
+In some cases, students may have teh opportunity to take the course during the summer through an outside institution.
 The Dean of Student Support must approve a summer school program in advance.
 Credit for approved summer school courses will be accepted by St. Joseph’s and the grade will appear on the transcript, but the grade will not be factored into the high school student’s GPA.
 The original grade earned in the St. Joseph’s course will remain on the transcript and be factored into the GPA.
 If the course is repeated at SJCS the higher grade will be factored into the GPA.
 Any theology course in which a student receives a 59 or below must be made up at St. Joseph’s Catholic School.
 Information on summer school is available from the Dean of Student Support.
 All summer coursework must be completed prior to the start of the fall semester or the student will be required to retake the course that school year.

 Advanced Placement (AP) Courses and Exams

 Any SJCS student enrolled in an AP course is required to take the AP exam given in May.
-Depending upon space and availability, students who did not enroll in an AP course may be permitted to take the AP exam depending on teacher recommendation as well as the reason the student was not in the AP class.
+Depending upon space and availability, students who did not enroll in an AP course may be permitted to take the AP exam depending on teacher recommendation.
 Non-AP enrolled students, if they are permitted to take the exam, will do so under the homeschool code.
 The cost of this exam will be billed to the student’s account and must be paid by March 31st.